Algebraic aspects and functoriality of the set of affiliated operators: An Application of Functoriality

 Proposition \ref{prop:bh_embed} helps us in viewing properly infinite von Neumann algebras as a larger universe containing $\sB \big( \sH \big)$.
 Since a unital normal embedding of $\sB \big( \sH \big)$ into $\kM$ lifts to a canonical embedding of $\sC(\sH)$ into $\afm$, note that $\afm$ provides a larger mathematical universe where one can do physics.
 For example, pseudo-differential operators in $\sC \big( H^k(\R) \big)$ (with $H^k(\R)$ a Sobolev space) and differential equations may be transported to the setting of $\afm$; the Heisenberg commutation relation can find a home in $\afm$, that is, there are closed operators $P, Q \in \afm^{\text{MvN}}$ such that $PQ-QP$ is pre-closed and densely-defined with closure $I$.
 Although what is to be gained from such an exercise is a matter of speculation at this moment, some evidence in its favour may be gleaned from an application of the continuous dimension theory of type $II_{\infty}$ von Neumann algebras to finite difference equations given by Schaeffer in \cite{schaeffer}.

 As a proof of concept, we provide an affirmative answer to Question 3 and leave the first two questions to the reader.

 \begin{thm} \textsl{ Let $\kM$ be a properly infinite von Neumann algebra acting on the Hilbert space $\sH$.
-Then there is a pair of non-singular positive self-adjoint operators $A, B$ affiliated with $\kM$ satisfying, } \end{thm} \begin{proof} By \cite[Proposition 13]{kosaki_domains}, there is a pair of non-singular positive self-adjoint operators $A', B'$ on $\ell ^2(\N)$ satisfying the above-mentioned domain conditions, that is,
+Then there is a pair of non-singular positive self-adjoint operators $A, B$ affiliated with $\kM$ with their domains satisfying, } \end{thm} \begin{proof} By \cite[Proposition 13]{kosaki_domains}, there is a pair of non-singular positive self-adjoint operators $A', B'$ on $\ell ^2(\N)$ satisfying the above-mentioned domain conditions, that is,

 Let $\Phi : \sB(\ell ^2(\N)) \to \kM$ be a unital normal embedding (say, as in Proposition \ref{prop:bh_embed}), and $\Phi_{\aff} : \sB(\ell ^2(\N))_{\aff}^c \to \afm ^c$ be the canonical extension.
 From Theorem \ref{thm:phi_monoid_morph}-(iii), note that $\Phi_{\aff}(A'), \Phi_{\aff}(B')$ are non-singular, and By Theorem \ref{thm:sym_acc_sect}-(ii)-(v) and Theorem \ref{thm:phi_pres_closed}-(iii), we observe that $\Phi_{\aff}(A), \Phi_{\aff}(B)$ are positive self-adjoint operators in $\afm ^c$.
 From Theorem \ref{thm:phi_pres_closed}-(i) and Theorem \ref{thm:lat_morph}-(i), we note that,